forwardemail/forwardemail.net/app/views/faq/index.md

 <img src="/img/faq/gmail-suspicious.png" width="546" height="148" alt="Gmail Suspicious Message Warning" />

-## Can I remove the "via forwardemail.net" in Gmail
+## Can I remove the via forwardemail dot net in Gmail

 Not yet!
 We plan to release our very own SMTP service (not just forwarding, but email in general), which would alleviate this.
 Gmail automatically adds this and there is no current workaround.
 Other email forwarding services with similar features to ours will still incur this same issue too (and other email forwarding solutions  simply do not offer the level of privacy we do).

-## Why are some emails showing up as from no-reply@forwardemail.net?
+## Why are some emails showing up as from no-reply at forwardemail dot net

 This only happens to some emails, and it is due to DMARC compliance.
 If a sender has configured DMARC on their domain such that usual forwarding would fail, then we use this "friendly from" rewrite approach to ensure the email lands in your inbox instead of being rejected.

 ## Can I forward emails to ports other than 25 (e.g. if my ISP has blocked port 25)